-An example is where an advocacy group in a city in Colorado tried to persuade the city council to establish a proposed "identity and equity commission," also referred to as a "diversity commission," to support people of minority races and those with disabilities along with LGBTQ+ groups, which would be ignoring the essential aspects of these groups and illogically treating biological and ideological, specifically moral, issues equally with no distinction, making unwarranted generalizations, when key variables render them categorically distinct.
-The error often occurs in subjects pertaining to homosexuality and to so-called "same-sex marriage" also in the transgender movement in particular.
-16 that this document does not serve just a political purpose but also is designed to debunk analogies used by gay supporters who reason that since divorce and cohabitation is increasingly accepted in many churches, churches can accept homosexual marriages, as well.
+Another example is where an advocacy group in a city in Colorado tried to persuade the city council to establish a proposed "identity and equity commission," also referred to as a "diversity commission," to support people of minority races and those with disabilities along with LGBTQ+ groups, which would be ignoring the essential aspects of these groups and illogically treating biological and ideological, specifically moral, issues equally with no distinction, making unwarranted generalizations-another logical fallacy-when key variables render them categorically distinct.
+The error often occurs in subjects pertaining to homosexuality and to so-called "same-sex marriage" also in the so-called but misnamed transgender movement in particular.
+19 that this document does not serve just a political purpose but also is designed to debunk analogies used by gay supporters who reason that since divorce and cohabitation is increasingly accepted in many churches, churches can accept homosexual marriages, as well.